ruby-association/prep-test/silver_answers.md

 Although local variables from the surrounding scope are accessible within blocks, block parameters themselves are always block-local variables.
 This means that when a block parameter has the same name as a local variable from the surrounding scope, within the block any references will refer to the block-local variable.
 This prevents accidental modification of variables from the outside scope due to naming collisions.

 Defining block parameters with the same name as a local variable from the surrounding scope is considered an antipattern and may be a sign of an accidental programming error.
-To catch this problem, run `ruby` with the `-w` flag, and you will see warnings like `warning: shadowing outer local variable - item` wherever this problem occurs.
+To catch this problem, use [Lint/ShadowingOuterLocalVariable](https://docs.rubocop.org/rubocop/cops_lint.html#lintshadowingouterlocalvariable) of [RuboCop](https://rubocop.org/).

 ---------------------------------------------------------------------------